Plant Invaders: Non-Native Invasive Plants in the United States

 Chinese and Japanese Wisteria killing a pineMimosa seeding everywhere

 Japanese and Chinese Wisteria (Wisteria floribunda, W. sinensis) can kill anything they climb.
-If you must have wisteria, grow Wisteria frutescens 'Amethyst Falls' which is native.
-Mimosa (Albizia julibrissin) seeds so prolifically that it will have hundreds of offspring very quickly.
+If you must have wisteria, plant Wisteria frutescens 'Amethyst Falls,' which is native to the Southeastern U.S. Mimosa (Albizia julibrissin) seeds so prolifically that it will have hundreds of offspring very quickly.
+Mimosas also are susceptible to a root-rot fungus which could eventually jump species and infect other plants, especially those in the same family (Fabaceae) which consists of most legumes.

 English Ivy everywhereJapanese Climbing Fern in a tree